RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: Empirical Results

 We also used RIDM for behavior learning on a physical robot.
 Specifically, we used a UR5, a 6-degree-of-freedom robotic arm.
 We considered a reaching task in which the arm begins in a consistent, retracted position, then must move its end effector (i.e., the gripper at the end of the arm) to a target point in Cartesian space, and finally must stop moving once the end effector has reached the target point.
 We trained the expert by iterating between iLQR \cite{tassa2012synthesis} and dynamics learning with a specified reward function.
 We then executed this expert policy and recorded the resulting trajectories to create the demonstration data \cite{torabi2019sample}.

-Similar to the experiments in MuJoCo simulation, since we didn't have access to a pre-known policy on UR5, we skipped RIDM's pre-training phase.
+For the physical arm experiments, we skip the pre-training phase for two reasons: 1) we did not have access to a sub-optimal policy for each task, and 2) for safety concerns, we did not want to use a random exploration policy.
 For RIDM's second phase, we used a reward function defined as the negative of the Euclidean distance of the end effector of the arm to the target point at each timestep.
 We used Bayesian optimization\cite{pelikan1999boa} as the blackbox optimization algorithm to update the model parameters in response to the environment reward.
 Bayesian optimization works by constructing a posterior distribution over the space of functions being optimized over.
 Here, this distribution was represented using a Gaussian process over functions that map PID values to the episode returns.
 As the training proceeds and more data is observed, Bayesian optimization techniques sharpen the posterior, resulting in more certainty as to which regions of the parameter space are worth exploring further with more trials and which are not.
 For simpler optimization problems, Bayesian optimization is more sample efficient compared to CMA-ES and converges within a few iterations.

 Table \ref{tb:ur5-results} represents the results of our experiments on the UR5, where we compare RIDM to a baseline behavior generated by using the demonstration state sequence as set points for the platform's pre-defined, hard-coded PID controller parameterization.
-The reported numbers are the average and standard deviation of episode returns over five separate experiments all of which are reaching tasks with different target points.
+The reported numbers are the averages and standard deviations of episode returns over five separate experiments all of which are reaching tasks with different target points.
+Table \ref{tb:ur5-results} shows that while RIDM outperforms the original PID, it is worse than the expert.
+The reason is that the expert is optimal with regards to the designed reward function.